Cubic graphs and the golden mean: The Grigorchuk group

 \section{The Grigorchuk group}

-The Grigorchuk group $\Ga$ is defined as follows (see \cite{Grig80,Grig84,RG05}).
-Let $T$ be the rooted binary tree with root vertex $\es$.
+The Grigorchuk group $\Ga$ was introduced in \cite{Grig80} (see also the more recent papers \cite{Grig84, RG05}) as a group of intermediate growth.
+It is defined as follows.
+Let $T$ be the rooted binary tree with root labelled $\es$.
 The vertex-set of $T$ can be identified with the set of finite strings $u$ having entries $0$, $1$, where the empty string corresponds to the root $\es$.
 Let $T_u$ be the subtree of all vertices with root labelled $u$.

 Let $\Aut(T)$ be the automorphism group of $T$, and let $a\in\Aut(T)$ be the automorphism that, for each string $u$, interchanges the two vertices $0u$ and $1u$ together with their subtrees.